Miao4382/JavaLearning/JavaLearningNotes.md

   - Similar with Kafka broker, a publish/subscribe service
   - Can be subscribed by lambda (event-triggered)
 - SQS (Amazon Simple Queue Service)
-  - Can subscribe the SNS
+  - Can subscribe the SNS (SNS will push message to different SQS that subscribes this SNS, this is how AWS achieves topic)

 AWS lambda (serveless)
 - You don't have to manage the server hardware